Hymns to Saints Donatus and Hilary

 Lumen utrumque.

-Whom they torment with hard whips of prayer,
+The demons whom they torment with hard whips of prayer,

 They renew strength to the ill and to